lildocinny/lildocinny/README.md

 - 👋 Hi, I’m @lildocinny
 - 👀 I’m interested in product management
 - 🌱 I’m currently learning Blockhachin development
-- 💞️ I’m planning to contribute to an open source project
+- 💞️ I’m looking to contribute to an open source project
 - 📫 How to reach me at lildocinny@gmail.com

 <!---